sergiycheck/nestjs-project/README.md

 8. Delete any article from database with decreasing **_numberOfArticles_** field for user that created this article.

-TODO: 9.
-Api endpoints is tested with supertest library.
+9. Api endpoints is tested with supertest library.

+TODO: 10. add more tests with trying different requests json data. try requests with bad and invalid data